Research Consent Form (English / Spanish)

 Adult Chiari patients decide and sign written consent for themselves.
 An adult parent or legal guardian decides and signs consent for children under the age of 12.
 For youth ages 12–18, there is a youth assent form.
 This does not have the legal meaning of the consent form that would be signed by the parent or legal guardian, but it is recognition that persons in that age group merit significant autonomy in this decision and are in a matter of years to be fully responsible for these decisions.

 The Chiari-cerebellar connectivity investigators have deep experience in the relevant fields.
 Dr. Butler is a neurosurgeon with subspecialty focus on developmental abnormalities of the nervous system, including Chiari I malformation.
 His practice includes all ages, spanning from premature infants to latter adulthood.
 He has performed in excess of 400 Chiari decompressive surgeries.
 Neurosurgeon Ziv Williams, MD, PhD, has a subspecialty focus on functional neurosurgery.
 This area of neurosurgery focuses on the study of the electrophysiology of nerve tissue and activities between brain components.
-Dr. Williams is the head of the Cognitive Neuorsicence Lab at Mass General.
+Dr. Williams is the head of the Cognitive Neuroscience Lab at Mass General.
 He has deep experience in functional neurosurgery research and is a recipient of the United States Presidential Scholar Award.
-Mirela Simon, MD, is a neurologist at Mass General who focuses on neuromonitoring techniques.
+Mirela Simon, MD, MSc, and clinical neurophysiologist who focuses on neuro-monitoring techniques.
+Dr. Simon has extensive experience in intraoperative neurophysiological mapping and direct brain recording.
 Her textbook on neuromonitoring, Intraoperative Neurophysiology: A Comprehensive Guide to Monitoring and Mapping, is a standard reference in the field.
+Matti Hämäläinen, PhD, who leads the neuroimaging study, is a world leader in the field and is the director of the magnetoencephalography laboratory at the Athinoula A. Martinos Center for Biomedical Imaging.